WIS 91.16 Head-rest/Restraint

 The white pneumatic line connector is a challenge.
 It best removed by manipulating the mechanism to the left of the car to expose the white pneumatic line.
 Then prise off the connection with long nose pliers.

 Manipulate the mechanism to expose the electrical connector and remove with long nose pliers.
+TIP: Be careful not to damage the connector as the plastic gets very brittle with age.

 Manipulate the mechanism so that the white bellows can be removed.